b9llach/geovit384/README.md

 ## 📎 Getting Started: Training

 This repo contains a PyTorch implementation of GeoViT, a model for geolocalizing images based on GeoCLIP.
 All data locations are found in runner.py.
+To start training, run:

 ```
 python runner.py